-Money is more than just a commodity used for a trade.
-It’s an energy.
+Money is more than just a commodity used for trade.
+It’s energy.
 Energy is the ability to do work.

 Everything that happens in the economy is due to the flow of high-grade energy.
 And given that energy is measurable and consistent in terms of both quantity and quality, it should be recognized as the only real currency.

 Money is an expression of energy and we use it to support our life.
 When money is earned, spent, saved, and given consciously, it reflects what we value most.

 It can refer to the income velocity of money, which is the frequency at which the average same unit of currency is used to purchase newly domestically-produced goods and services within a given period.
 In other words, it is the number of times one unit of money is spent to buy goods and services per unit of time.